jsplumb/jsplumb/doc/wiki/draggable-connections-examples.md

 jsPlumb.makeTarget( "window2", targetEndpoint );
 ```

-Notice that the endpoint definition we use on the target window does not include the `isTarget:true` directive.  jsPlumb ignores that flag when creating a Connection using an element as the target; but if you then tried to drag another connection to the Endpoint that was created, you would not be able to.
-To permit that, you would set `isTarget:true` on the targetEndpoint options defined above.
+Notice that the endpoint definition we use on the target window does not include the `isTarget:true` directive.  jsPlumb
+ignores that flag when creating a Connection using an element as the target; but if you then tried to drag another
+Connection to the Endpoint that was created, you would not be able to.
+To permit that, you would set `isTarget:true`
+on the `targetEndpoint` options defined above.